Skip to main content

 Agentic Tools MCP Server

-A comprehensive Model Context Protocol (MCP) server providing AI assistants with powerful task management and agent memories capabilities with project-specific storage.
+A comprehensive Model Context Protocol (MCP) server providing AI assistants with powerful advanced task management and agent memories capabilities with project-specific storage.

 Features

-🎯 Complete Task Management System
+🎯 Advanced Task Management System

 • Projects: Organize work into distinct projects with descriptions